PacktPublishing/Advanced-Natural-Language-Processing-with-TensorFlow-2/install.md

 This installs Numpy and Pandas the libraries in newly created environment.

-**Step 3**: Install TensorFlow 2.1 .
+**Step 3**: Install TensorFlow 2.3 .
 To do this, we will need to use pip.
-As of writing, conda was still at 2.0\.
+As of writing, `conda` distribution of TensorFlow was still at 2.0\.
 TF has been moving quite fast.
 In general, conda distributions a little behind the latest versions.

 ```
 (tf23nlp) $ pip install tensorflow==2.3